Python3pkg/Products.SilvaExternalSources/CodeSources/cs_MultiTOC/README.txt

 Customizing MultiTOC
 --------------------
-The code in the page template named 'multitoc' can be easily adjusted to your personal requirements.
+The code in the page template named 'multi_toc' can be easily adjusted to your personal requirements.
 Change the header size for the title, etc.

 Parameters